Aluminum Wiring Concerns in Older Homes

 Replacing aluminum wiring in itself is not DIY friendly and often warrants an electrical inspection by insurance companies.
 If you suspect anything strange or abnormal with the electrical circuitry of your home it is recommend to have a licensed electrician tackle this job for you.

-Should you have concerns with aluminum wiring in your home or a home you are looking to purchase.
+Should you have concerns with the wiring in your home or a home you are looking to purchase.
 Wireworks Electrical Services Ltd. can put your mind at ease and quickly remedy the situation.
-Contact us at 780-289-1660 or by email at email@example.com to discuss your options or click here for a free estimate to upgrade your aluminum wiring.
+Contact us at 780-289-1660 or by email at firstname.lastname@example.org to discuss your options or click here for a free estimate to upgrade your aluminum wiring.